A-lone-Contributer/Paysaan/README.md

 Making the life of farmers easier, better and secure one transaction at a time.

-A Decentralized Payments and Microinsurance Transaction Management System for Farmers
+A Decentralized Payments and Microinsurance Transaction Management System for Farmers.

 Agriculture is the most important sector of the Indian Economy.
 The Indian agriculture sector accounts for 18 percent of India's gross domestic product and provides employment to 50% of the countries workforce.
 Yet every day we can see that the farmers are in various kinds of troubles and are facing a lot of issues economically as well as they are not able to tap the schemes or tech facilities available which can help solve a lot of issues.